By Kai Lani | WAHA Surf Shop

 Best Seasons

-- April-October: Dry season, SW swells, prime time
+- April through October: Dry season, consistent SW swells, prime time for most spots

 Surf Charters